hadarohana/bug-free-giggle/x_team_style_guide.md

   * All block tags should be filled
   ```
   /**
-    * Describes what the method does
+    * Describes what the class does
     */
   ```
 * fields